isomerpages/moe-blangahrisepri/_for-parents/Our School Rules and Regulations.md

 <p><strong>6.9</strong>  <strong>Students are not allowed to have in their possession any illegal items such as, but not limited to, tobacco products, e.g. cigarettes or vapes, weapons or weapon-like items that can be used or intended to be used to cause harm to self and others.
 Students should also not bring personal scissors or penknives to school.
 The school will provide these items when required for lessons. </strong>Possession
 of the abovementioned items is a serious offence.
 Disciplinary actions will be taken against offenders, and these may include caning and/or suspension.</p>
-<p></p>
+<h4><strong>Your choices shape a safe and caring school community.</strong></h4>
 <p>C) Consequences of Wrong Conduct</p>
 <p><strong>1.Attire and Appearance<br></strong>
 </p>
 <p>1.1 Students who do not observe the rules of attire, particularly the
-school uniform and PE attire, will be noted down by the Form Teachers.
+school uniform, will be noted down by the Form Teachers.
 The Form Teachers will follow up with calls to parents/ guardians.</p>
 <p>1.2 Students who do not conform to the rules with regard to accessories
 and jewellery will have their items confiscated.
-Parents/guardians should make an appointment, with the teacher, to collect the confiscated item in person.</p>
+Parents/guardians should make an appointment with the teacher to collect the confiscated item in person.</p>
 <p><strong>2.
 Punctuality<br></strong>
 </p>
-<p>2.1 Consequences, such as after-school detention, may be meted out to
+<p>2.1 2.1 Consequences, such as after-school detention, may be meted out
-students who are frequently late for school.
+to students who are frequently late for school.
 Repeated late-coming will have an impact on reported conduct grade and considerations for award nominations and recommendations.</p>
 <p><strong>3.
 Possession of banned and restricted items<br></strong>
 </p>
-<p>3.1 Mobile phones, smart watches, music/video players, electronic games,
+<p>3.1 The use of restricted items at inappropriate times or places or the
-card games, balls, sporting equipment, toys and other electronic devices and expensive items brought to school will be confiscated.
-Parents/ guardians should make an appointment, with the teacher, to collect the confiscated item in person.</p>
+use of banned items is not allowed.
+Such items will be withheld by the school.
+Parents/guardians should make an appointment with the school to collect the withheld item in person.</p>
 <p></p>
 <p><strong>4.
 Acts of misbehaviour</strong>
 </p>
-<p><strong><br></strong> 4.1 The school does not condone acts of misbehaviour
-committed by students.
+<p>4.1 The school does not condone acts of misbehaviour committed by students.
 To support students in learning from their mistakes, disciplinary actions (consequences) will be meted out according to the severity of the offences.
 Disciplinary actions may include:</p>
 <p>(a) Personal reflection; (b) Peer apology; (c) Teacher-student conference;
 (d) Guidance / Counselling; (e) Confiscation of item; (f) Compensation for damaged item(s); (g) Behavioural Agreement; (h) After-school detention;